odu-cs725-infovis/public-spr24/agenda.md

 Project demos

+* Thu - Global Landslide Occurrences
+* David - Internet Usage in the US
+* Wes - NFL ELO rating
+* Prashant - US 2020 General Elections

+You can view your classmates' projects and provide feedback or ask questions in the [Project Demo Discussion](https://canvas.odu.edu/courses/152933/discussion_topics/863553).

 **Wed:**

-* Maaz (paper presentation) - The Arrangement of Marks Impacts Afforded Messages: Ordering, Partitioning, Spacing, and Coloring in Bar Charts, IEEE VIS 2023, <https://ieeexplore-ieee-org.proxy.lib.odu.edu/document/10291030>
+Maaz (paper presentation) - The Arrangement of Marks Impacts Afforded Messages: Ordering, Partitioning, Spacing, and Coloring in Bar Charts, IEEE VIS 2023, <https://ieeexplore-ieee-org.proxy.lib.odu.edu/document/10291030>

+Project demos

+* Jenah - City of Norfolk Parks and Rec
+* Eikra - Airbnb in NYC
+* Yasasi - Graduation and Dropout Rates in Virginia Public Schools

+You can view your classmates' projects and provide feedback or ask questions in the [Project Demo Discussion](https://canvas.odu.edu/courses/152933/discussion_topics/863553).

 ### Assignment